vando026/surgeon/README.md

 )
 ```

 Surgeon makes it easier to work with Ids.
-Often, a `sid5` column is constructed from the `clientId` and `sessionId` columns.Both  columns are inconsistently formatted across datasets on Databricks.
+Often, a `sid5` column is constructed from the `clientId` and `sessionId` columns.
+ Both  columns are inconsistently formatted across session summary and rawlog datasets.
 Surgeon constructs a `sid5` column for you with methods to format the values as is (`asis`), as unsigned (`nosign`), or as hexadecimal (`hex`).
 For example, to
 construct a sid5 column (`clientId:sessionId`) with either format, do:

 ```scala